KO-Karina/KO-Karina/README.md

 - 👋 Hi, I’m @KO-Karina
 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
-R, Visio, SQL, PowerBI
+R, Visio, SQL, PowerBI, SPSS
 - 💞️ I’m looking to collaborate on ... sales projects for data transformation and analytics
 - 📫 How to reach me ...
 E-mail: kaaguilar@coca-cola.com